earthbound19/Ansible_for_Spotify/README.md

 Also, a hotkey to exit the program.

+### Known Issues
+It seems that the API call to delete a track from a list also deletes everything by the same artist from a list if you filter a playlist view by search term.
+This may also happen with the API to unsave a track from your Liked Songs.
+Untested.

 # TO DO (up next if not already in progress)
 - platform-universal systray that displays solid heart if currently playing track in user library, empty heart if not (to help overcome one of Spotify's greatest UI annoyances: the removal of at-a-glance information of whether a song is in the "liked songs" list!) - but to overcome that further, try the old UI via [Spot-X](https://github.com/SpotX-Official/SpotX)
 - bookmarks save / load. by hotkey chord? e.g. [key combo to tell script we're saving a bookmark], [key to say which number of bookmark (1-9?)]